 - Identifying activities that cause pain will help in preventing future discomfort.
 Avoiding those activities that immediately cause pain, or eventually lead to pain, may also help identify the causes of the pain.

 - Exercises that help strengthen the muscles around the hips will provide support for the sacroiliac joint.
 Stronger muscles, tendons and ligaments help hold a joint together and prevent subluxations and dislocations.
 Stronger muscles also provide additional shock absorption and transfer less of the impact to the spine.

-- Stretching the muscles will also help prevent chronic overuse conditions from causing pain and inflammation in the joint.
+- Stretching the muscles around the joint will also help prevent chronic overuse conditions from causing pain and inflammation in the joint.
 It will also prevent an uneven pull on the joint leading to additional complications.
 Stretches for the piriformis muscle, among others, will help prevent SI joint dysfunction.
 To keep the muscles around your sacroiliac joint flexible and supple, I’ve included two effective SI joint stretches below.